-This is another workaround to solve Internet accessing issue on Chrome browser.
+This is another workaround to solve the Internet accessing issue on the Chrome browser.
 Here is the procedure-

-Type cmd on start menu search, Right click on command prompt select run as administrator.
-Now perform command below one by one and press enter key each.
+Type cmd on start menu search, Right-click on command prompt select run as administrator.
+Now perform the commands below one by one and press enter key each.

 netsh winsock reset